-- Council Objectives represents the strategic direction for the next four years to achieve Council's Community Vision by 2040 - Council Priorities describes the goals that the plan seeks to achieve and how we will fulfil our Objectives - Major Initiatives are critical pieces of work that will deliver on our Objectives and Priorities - Indicators define how we will measure success to confirm achievement of our Objectives, Priorities and Indicators.
+- Council objectives represents the strategic direction for the next four years to achieve Council's Community Vision by 2040. - Council priorities describes the goals that the plan seeks to achieve and how we will fulfil our objectives. - Major initiatives are critical pieces of work that will deliver on our objectives and priorities. - Indicators define how we will measure success to confirm achievement of our objectives, priorities and indicators.

-The 2022-2026 Council Plan has developed the following six Strategic Objectives:
+The 2022-2026 Council Plan has developed the following six strategic objectives:

-1. Leading with integrity
+Connecting our People and Places

-2. Connecting Our People and Places
+Economy and Industry

-3. Economy and Industry
+Healthy and Engaged Communities

-4. Healthy and Engaged Communities
+Leading and Integrity

-5. Protecting and Enhancing our Environment
+Protecting and Enhancing our Environment

-6. Sustainable Growth
+Sustainable Growth